jackatkott/coursera-JHU-getting-and-cleaning-data-project/README.md

 5. From the data set in step 4, it creates a second, independent tidy data set with the average of each variable for each activity and each subject.

-# Files submitted
+## Files submitted
 The following files have been included in this repo:
 1) the script "run_analysis.R"
 2) a code book "CodeBook.wd" that describes the variables, the data, and
-3) the tidy data set "tidy.txt" produced by the script as indicated below,
+3) the tidy data set "TidyData.txt" produced by the script as indicated below,
 4) the present "README.wd" file

-#Packages required
+## Packages required
 The only extra package that is used is data.table.
 This is attached by the first command.
 If it is not installed then it should be installed.

-##Note 1
-At the end of the processing a message is printed informing the user.
-##Note 2
-At the end the global environment is cleaned.